6 Browser Push Notifications Every eCommerce Website Should Use

 These are informational messages which help the buyer keep track of the products they’ve ordered and make for a smooth delivery experience.

 That’s it for now!
-I hope you got an idea of the different push notifications you can employ to drive business for your eCommerce site.
+I hope you got an idea of the different push notifications you can send to drive business for your eCommerce site.
 Of course, this is not an exhaustive list.
 More and more use cases will emerge as the browser push technology catches on in the eCommerce world.